-This classic Cream Cheese Frosting is smooth and creamy, super simple and can be turned into all kinds of yummy flavors.
-Use to frost your favorite layer cakes, sheet cakes, cinnamon rolls, and cupcakes.
+This is the Best Cream Cheese Frosting recipe - fluffy, smooth, creamy, super simple, and it can be turned into all kinds of yummy flavors.
+Use it to frost your favorite layer cakes, sheet cakes, cinnamon rolls, and cupcakes.

-After trying all sorts of cream cheese icing recipes, I’ve settled on this Cream Cheese Frosting as my go-to.
-It’s a tried and true recipe that tastes great, stays super creamy and holds its shape well enough to be able to pipe or spread onto any of your favorite cake recipes.
+After trying all sorts of cream cheese icing recipes, I’ve settled on this as the Best Cream Cheese Frosting recipe.
+It’s a tried and true recipe that tastes great, stays super creamy, and holds its shape well enough to be able to pipe or spread onto any of your favorite cake recipes.

 You can use this sweet frosting as is, add food coloring and sprinkles for a kid's birthday party or use any one of the frosting flavor ideas we’ve included below.
 It really is the best cream cheese frosting recipe you can rely on again and again.
 Give it a try and let us know what variation you love the most.

 If you love cream cheese frosting, be sure to try our Lemon Cream Cheese Frosting too.

 - Cream Cheese - make sure it is room temperature and softened so that it will mix well.
 For best results, use bricks of full fat cream cheese rather than a tub of cream cheese.